 15. Malpelo Island (Colombia)

-500 kilometers (310 miles) west of Buenaventura, Colombia in the Pacific Ocean, Malpelo attracts shark enthusiasts and scientists alike.
+310 miles (500km) west of Buenaventura, Colombia, in the Pacific Ocean, Malpelo attracts shark enthusiasts and scientists alike.
 Huge schools of hammerheads and silky sharks await those who visit this remote maritime mountain range.
-Ragged-tooth sharks, Galapagos sharks, whale sharks and whitetip sharks also make an occasional appearance.
+Ragged-tooth sharks, Galapagos sharks, whale sharks, and whitetip sharks also make an occasional appearance.
 For the best conditions, plan your liveaboard trip from July to August or January to March.

 This article was written by Mario Passoni and Luca Saponari – two marine biologists involved in several projects concerning ocean conservation and education.